diskerror/Stemmer/README.md

 Sample text files are at http://snowball.tartarus.org.

-The makefiles have been tested on Debian 8 with PHP 5.6 and CentOS 6 with PHP 5.5.
-It is currently being tested on PHP 7.2.
+The makefiles have been tested on Debian 8 with PHP 5.6 and 7.2,  and CentOS 6 with PHP 5.5.

 ## MultiTokenizer
 This is used with the Stemmer PHP extension.
 It's a simple text tokenizer that allows for multiple characters to be used as a delimiter.